Scientific: Berberis trifoliata (also known as Mahonia trifoliata)

 7-9, 12-13

-Landscape Use: Best used in desert landscape gardens with high diversity and mixed greenery as a filler plant, textural accent.
+Landscape Use: Best used as a filler plant within desert or Southwest native landscape gardens with high plant diversity and mixed greenery, textural accent.

-Growth Habit: Basally spreading evergreen shrub to 5' in height with similar to lesser spread.
+Growth Habit: Evergreen, woody, broadleaf perennial shrub, basally branching to 5-feet tall with similar to lesser spread.

 Temperature: Very tolerant of desert conditions.